-In this article our bloogers have listed the most beautiful places in Bruges Belgium.
+In this article our bloggers have listed the most beautiful places in Bruges Belgium.
 Often called the Venice of the North for its canals, Bruges reveals its beauty throughout the year.

 And then there are also the lace shops and spaces dedicated to art and lots of crisps to eat, while waiting for the chocolate.
+For more travel articles about Belgium check this category and for all articles about Europe check this list.
 Let’s discover together some of beautiful places in Bruges Belgium.

 1. Loppem Castle

 The castle of Loppem, near the Belgian city, is a neo-Gothic testimony of great artistic value .
 You can visit art collections and admire furniture with picturesque details.
 The interior shows the noble life of the 10th century.